background

 Join the Neighborhood

 A neighbor near you could benefit from your friendship and helping hand.
 Just an hour a week and compassionate heart award an isolated adult peace of mind.
-Make a new friend and share common interests, provide transport to appointments, pick up groceries or help with small home upkeep tasks through JABA’s Neighbor to Neighbor program.
+Make a new friend and share common interests, pick up groceries or help with small home upkeep tasks through JABA’s Neighbor to Neighbor program.

 Image